nf-core/phaseimpute/docs/output.md

 - `prep_panel/csv/`
   - `chunks.csv`: A csv containing the list of chunks obtained for each chromosome and panel.
   - `panel.csv`: A csv containing the final phased and prepared for each chromosome and input panel.
-  - `posfile.csv`: A csv containing the final list of panel positions, in vcf and tsv, for each chromosome and input panel.
+  - `posfile.csv`: A csv containing the final list of panel positions, in VCF and tsv, for each chromosome and input panel.

 </details>